Afghan Hound Coat Colors and DNA Tests

 All colors are acceptable in Afghan Hounds in most countries, but nevertheless people have preferences.
 DNA testing for the E alleles in Afghan Hounds allows breeders to better predict the colors of pups from particular matings.
 All 3 typical E alleles (EM, E, e) have been shown to exist in Afghans.
 However, like Salukis, they have a fourth allele EG. The dominance hierarchy is: EM > EG > E > e.

 Afghans may be red from two different genetic mechanisms.
 These are virtually indistinguishable when one looks at red dogs.
-One genotype which causes red is a y at the agouti locus, as demonstrated by Claudia at the right.
-Because ay is dominant the other alleles at this locus, one copy is enough to cause this type of red that is called fawn in many breeds.
-Such red dogs are E/-, ay/- or EM/-, ay/- depending of whether or not they have a mask.
+One genotype which causes red is a y at the agouti locus Because ay is dominant the other alleles at this locus, one copy is enough to cause this type of red that is called fawn in many breeds.
+In most breeds, such red dogs are E/-, ay/- or EM/-, ay/- depending of whether or not they have a melanistic mask.
+But some fawn afghans have one or both MC1R alleles as the EGallele.
+Fire. left and Claudia, right are fawn with a mask.

 The second genotype which causes a red coat color in Afghans is e/e at the MC1R gene.
-This may be more rare but we have not tested enough dogs to be sure of this yet.
+This may be more rare but we have not tested enough Afghan Hounds to be sure of this yet.
+Our group did not contain such a dog so I do not have a photo of one to include.
 Dogs which are "e/e" can not be brindle or domino, even though they may carry the alleles for these patterns at other genes.
-They also never have a mask.
+They also never have a mask, or in fact a single black hair.
 All of those patterns include black and black pigment can not be produced in dogs that are "e/e" because the mutation in the MC1R gene prevents any eumelanin pigment in hair.
 However the nose and pads and eye rims of such dogs can still be black because pigmentation at these locations is affected by the B locus or TYRP1 gene.

 |Photo by Stephanie Hunt-Crowley|